ShieldOrder/proposal-disclosure-schema/examples/nozy-example.md

 # Example Disclosure — NozyWallet (Illustrative)

-This is an illustrative disclosure based on the publicly described NozyWallet roadmap.
+This is an illustrative disclosure derived from the publicly described NozyWallet roadmap.
-It is not a funding request.
+It is not a funding request and does not imply evaluation.
-It is not a judgment.
-It exists to make assumptions, scope, and verification surfaces explicit.
+Its sole purpose is to make assumptions, scope, and verification surfaces explicit.

 Proposal Title: NozyWallet — Fully-Shielded Orchard Wallet on Zebra
 Applicant: LEONINE-DAO / NozyWallet